Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Pre-processing

 \subsection{Effect of ship motion}

-The orthorectification, upon which segmentation is based, relies on the positioning of the sensor (the extrinsic parameters).
-Consistently with similar applications from mobile platforms like aircraft \citep{parmiggiani2019image, zhang2014image} and ships \citep{alberello2019brief, heyn2017system}, it was assumed that the sensor was fixed and, hence, the ship-induced motion was neglected.
-Although this hypothesis holds under in relatively calm seas, the ship motion was substantial during the expedition \citep[cf.][]{alberello2022three}.
-As the displacement of the supporting platform can shift the camera's orientation relative to the ocean surface, it affects the orthorectification and, eventually, the floe size.

-An image recorded in clear sky condition is used as a proxy to assess the sensitivity to ship motion.
-The orthorectification is obtained considering several misalignment relative to the original position, varying $\pm$ 1 m, $\pm$ 1 degrees, and $\pm$ 2 degrees for elevation, tilt and roll, respectively.
-These ranges are consistent with extreme ship motion recordings.
-A few clearly distinguishable floes are then manually segmented by meticulously outlining their contours using photo editing software, ensuring accurate comparison of their dimensions.
+The assumption that the sensor remains fixed relative to the ocean surface holds true in calm seas but does not apply in open ocean conditions \citep[cf.][]{alberello2022three}.
+Movement of the supporting platform can alter the camera’s orientation affecting orthorectification and floe size dimensions.
+To assess sensitivity to ship motion, an image captured in clear sky conditions was used as a proxy.
+The orthorectification was evaluated by artificially introducing misalignments of $\pm$1\,m in elevation, $\pm$1$^{\circ}$ in tilt, and $\pm$2$^{\circ}$ in roll relative to the reference configuration established during calm seas.
+These extreme values of ship motion are determined based on direct measurements obtained from the IMU positioned in close proximity to the camera during the expedition.
+A few clearly distinguishable floes were manually segmented after orthorectification by outlining their contours using photo editing software for analysis (see Fig.~\ref{fig:uncert}).

-Figure~\ref{fig:uncert} shows the average variation in size, relative to the dimension extrapolated from the image with sensor in its original position, as a function of the misalignment.
-Uncertainties associated to variations of elevation are confined within 5\% (Fig.~\ref{fig:uncert}a).
-Variations in the tilt result in a slightly more substantial impact on floe size (Fig.~\ref{fig:uncert}b), but they only marginally exceed 5\%.
-Changes of roll has the least impact, with variations of size less than 2\% (Fig.~\ref{fig:uncert}c).
-It should be noted that the impact of ship motion is evaluated considering elevation, tilt and roll independently.
-However, they are concurrent during navigation, counteracting each other and so mitigating the overall error, which can be confirmed negligible.
+Figure~\ref{fig:uncert} shows the average variation in floe size, quantified by the diameter relative to the dimension extrapolated from the image with the sensor in its original position, as a function of misalignment.
+Uncertainties in floe size due to elevation variations are confined to within 5\% (Fig.~\ref{fig:uncert}a).
+Tilt variations have a slightly greater impact (Fig.~\ref{fig:uncert}b), but the effect remains just over 5\%.
+Roll variations have the least impact, with floe size changes under 2\% (Fig.~\ref{fig:uncert}c).
+It is important to note that the impact of ship motion is assessed by considering elevation, tilt, and roll independently.
+However, the ship's design and control systems are engineered to minimize the chance that these motions peak simultaneously \citep{fossen2011handbook}.
+Consequently, their combined effect is typically lower than the sum of their individual extremes, supporting the assumption that the camera's motion can be neglected.